 Careers for INFP personality types

 Like ENFPs, research suggests that INFPs perform well in jobs that are both creative and tied to personal meaning.
-However, unlike the extroverted ENFP, INFPs don’t mind time alone.
+However, unlike extroverted ENFPs, INFPs don’t mind time alone.
 Because INFPs are sensitive to the emotions of others, their supportive nature makes them valuable members of any team.

 Here is a list of some of the best INFP careers: